ddev/ddev/docs/content/users/install/ddev-installation.md

         wsl --install
         ```

-        Verify that you have an Ubuntu distro set to default with `wsl -l -v`.
+        Verify that you have an Ubuntu distro set as the default default with `wsl -l -v`.

         If you already have WSL2 but don't have an Ubuntu distro, install one with `wsl --install Ubuntu`.